veniamin-ilmer/veniamin-ilmer.github.io/political-ideals.md

 A high wealth gap causes strangers to not trust each-other.
 There is less community involvement, more crime, people are less happy.

 Lack of consumer protections and pollution regulations, will allow for some accidents to happen.
+Out of competition, companies may opt to lower costs by adulterating food or dump their trash into water ways.

-Contaminated food, polluted rivers, preditory consumer loans, can all slowly increase over time if there is no oversight.
+Contaminated food, polluted rivers, preditory lending, marketing scams, can all slowly increase over time if there is low oversight.